Uses of LPG - Propane Uses: What is LPG Used For? Uses of Liquefied Petroleum Gas

 LPG for Crop & Produce Drying

 Crop drying is one of the most common use for LPG in agriculture.
+Grains, nuts, tobacco and dried fruit are just some examples of agricultural products dried using LPG.

 Moisture must be removed from agricultural products to prevent spoilage.